tripleee/SmokeDetector-wiki/Commands.md

 - `!!/addblu` (same syntax as `!!/addwlu`) — Adds a user to the blacklist (this means that any post of this user will be reported).
 - `!!/rmblu` (same syntax as `!!/rmwlu`) — Removes a user from the blacklist.
 ##### User-whitelist
-The user-whitelist is a list of users for which detections are ignored which would normally trigger on the user's name.
+The user-whitelist is a list of users for which posts will not be reported if the only detections are on the user's username.
+If there are other detections, then the post will be reported with the username detections included.
 Users are added to the list if their post receives <code>fp<b>u</b></code> feedback.
 Users can also be explicitly added or removed with the following commands:
 - `!!/addwlu <profile_URL>` or `!!/addwlu <user_ID> <site_name>` — Adds a user to the whitelist (this means that if the username for that user matches one of the regexes, this will be ignored).
 - `!!/rmwlu <profile_URL>` or `!!/rmwlu <user_ID> <site_name>` — Removes a user from the whitelist.